 If your peach coating has cooled or thickened, repeat the microwave heating process.

 Before the coating hardens, use tweezers to place two black confetti sprinkles about half way down the cake pop for Santa’s eyes.
 Then, set a pink sugar pearl another quarter of the way down for the nose.
-Stand your Santa cake pops upright in a styrofoam block or cake pop stand to dry.
+Stand your Santa cake pops upright in a cake pop stand to dry.

 Once the coating has completely hardened, you can give your Santas rosy cheeks at any time by brushing on a small amount of pink luster dust.

 How to Make Santa Christmas Cake Pops: The Hat

 Melt the red candy melts.
 Turn each cake pop upside down and dip it into the coating to cover half the distance between the top of the pop and Santa’s eyes.
 If you would like your Santa cake pops to have sparkly hats (more sparkle = more cuteness!), gently sprinkle red disco dust on the wet coating.
 Place one marshmallow bit on top of the cake pop to make the ball on Santa’s hat.
 Let the red coating harden then wipe off any excess disco dust with a clean, dry paint brush.